Live your Best Life

 Bikeable – 68 bike score, daily errands can be accomplished on a bike (walkscore.com)

-The West End is home to many art galleries and creative spaces including the Portland Museum of Art, Gallery at the Hay, and the State Theater.
+Aurora is walking distance to the Arts District, where Portland’s creative economy is on full display, including the Portland Museum of Art, Gallery at the Hay, the State Theater, and many more.

 The West End